ktahop/rhythm-tatsujin/README.md

 # Rhythm Tatsujin
 > An e-commerce app with a focus on selling unique rhythm game controllers.
+Written in Python.

 ## Technologies Used
 - [_Flask_](https://flask.palletsprojects.com/en/2.2.x/)